TikhonJelvis/website/drafts/Structure-your-Errors/index.md

 But how would this extend to multiple modules with their own error type?
 Would I have to add a parameter to each type (ie `AvroError a`) and chain them together like a type-level list?
 That sounds tedious and error-prone!
 Besides, what does specifying each error type in the type variable really get us?

-This did not seem like a fruitful design direction.
+### Existential Types

+Using a type variable did not seem like a fruitful design direction.
 Instead, I decided to make the "other error" variable existential[^existential]:

 ```haskell
 data Error = ParseError Parsec.ParseError